-Central Option 3 removes Segment 28 that has known resources (ethnographic trail and prairie) at proposed tower locations and adds Segment 30, which also has a proposed tower on the same ethnographic trail.
+Central Option 3 removes Segment 28 that has known resources

+(ethnographic trail and prairie) at proposed tower locations and adds Segment 30, which also has a proposed tower on the same ethnographic trail.

-Because the Central Alternative has historic BPA transmission lines present and the Central Alternative and its options have NRHP eligible sites or red flags located at a proposed towers, the Central Alternative and its options would create moderate-to-high impacts to cultural resources.
+Because the Central Alternative has historic BPA transmission lines present and the Central Alternative and its options have NRHP eligible sites or red flags located at proposed towers, the Central Alternative and its options are anticipated to create moderate-to-high impacts to cultural resources.
+Recent archaeological and historic resource surveys that were done for the Central Alternative and Central Option 1 (see Tables 13.1 and 13.2) came to the same conclusion; significant historic resources may be affected within this corridor, both directly and indirectly, from project construction.